Obydux/Minecraft-startup-flags/README.md

 Enabling Generational ZGC is very straightforward.
 Just add `-XX:+UseZGC -XX:+ZGenerational` to your Java arguments either in your Minecraft client or your server’s start-up script in between `java` and `-jar`.
 If you are running Java 23 or above the `XX:+ZGenerational` is not needed anymore because it is on by default.

+### When (and When Not) to use ZGC
+Refrain from using ZGC on servers with less than 2 GB of RAM.
+ZGC performs best on systems with at least 4 cores, and 6-8 GB of memory available.
+With any less, G1GC may perform better due to lower overhead.

 ## Tuning Generational ZGC
 ZGC has been designed to be adaptive and to require minimal manual configuration.
 During the execution of the Java program, ZGC dynamically adapts to the workload by resizing generations, scaling the number of GC threads, and adjusting tenuring thresholds.
 Because of this many arguments used to tune G1GC, like `-XX:ConcGCThreads=`, either do not work with ZGC or do not provide any benefits.
 But there are still things you need to consider when using it.

+### Avoid Mixing G1GC Flags
+It is important to refrain from mixing G1GC flags. "[Aikar's flags](https://docs.papermc.io/paper/aikars-flags/)" and other common community presets for G1GC shouldn't be used with ZGC.
+These flags were not designed for ZGC's dynamic behavior, and were meant for region-based collectors, which could result into interference.

 ###	Setting the maximum heap size
 The most important tuning option for ZGC is setting the maximum heap size, essentially a limit of how much memory the JVM can use.
 This is done with the `-Xmx={memory}M` where `{memory}` is the amount of RAM you want to allocate to your Minecraft instance in megabytes.
 Because ZGC is a concurrent collector, you must select a maximum heap size such that the heap can accommodate the live-set of your application and there is enough headroom in the heap to allow allocations to be serviced while the GC is running.
 This means you should not set the maximum heap size to entire amount of memory available on your system.